 Support for Disadvantaged Pupils

 After two academic years of disruption due to the Covid-19 pandemic, this is more important than ever.
 We are continuing to close the gaps between pupils who have free school meals, and those who do not, with an emphasis on ensuring all teaching is of a very high quality and that we are supporting the emotional health and wellbeing of pupils.
 We are also making sure that reading is a high priority for disadvantaged pupils.
 Our Pupil Premium funding will continue to be spent on extra staff, training and resources to help pupils 'be the best they can be.'
-We will also be supporting pupils within our Covid Recovery Strategy which can be read by clicking HERE.

 Free School Meals: Where can I get more information?